dustinpfister/blog_posts/_posts/python-standard-library-datetime.md

 ### 2.2 - Create a timedelta will the class dirrectly

-Although it is great that I can create timedelta instances by getting the difference between two dates, it would be nice to also be able to just create them dirrectly.
+Although it is great that I can create timedelta instances by getting the difference between two dates, it would be nice to also be able to just create them directly.
 For this there is the timedelta class of the datetime module where I can just call the main constructor function and pass some arguments for days, or seconds.
 For example I can create a time delta class instance that is one billion seconds, and then I can add that difference to the date that i was born to get the date and time at which I turned on billion seconds old.

 ```python
 import datetime as date